awalterschulze/blog/content/post/sum-types-over-multiple-returns.md

   - in the implementation of languages, and
   - protocol buffers

-, but I know there are `MANY` more, including avoiding null pointer exceptions.
+There are `MANY` more use cases, including avoiding null pointer exceptions.

 I think a Go without multiple return parameters and with first class sum types would make for a better language.

 ### Thank you

+  - [Sjoerd Dost](https://github.com/deosjr) for proof reading and pushing me to write this as a go experience report, in the first place.
   - [Gustav Paul](https://github.com/gpaul) for proof reading and making me believe this was blog post worthy.
   - [Yigal Duppen](https://github.com/publysher) for proof reading.